adepennart/find_mechano_candidate/readme.md

 Tmem63 has been seen to mediate food preference based on food grittiness.
 It is done through the deflection of sensila on the labellum[6].

 #### ppk306 & 322
-Both of these ppks seem to fall in the same part ofthe phylogenetic tree however ppk322 seems to be more closely related to ppk,rpk and ppk26 which are all mechanosensitive genes. (flybase,2024)
+Both of these ppks seem to fall in the same part of the phylogenetic tree however ppk322 seems to be more closely related to ppk,rpk and ppk26 which are all mechanosensitive genes. rpk is expressed in class III multidendritic neurons required fo gentle touch in *D. melanogaster* larvae [7].
+Both ppk and ppk26 are present in multidendritic class IV neurons and use the same pathway for mechanical nociception in *D. melanogaster* larvae although ppk is also involved in thermal nociception[8,9].

 ### best candidates
 Based on observations from previous papers (cite) is has been hypothesized that deflection of sensila on the abdominal tip positvely affect egg-laying in mosquitoes.
 Knowing mechanosensory neuron types from *D. melanogaster*, type I as opposed to type II are reportedly sensila based mechanosensroy neurons.
 This immediately places both **Tmem63** and **piezo** as leading candidates to test prefential egg-laying on rougher surfaces in *A. aegypti*.